apache/openwhisk-runtime-python/README.md

 ./gradlew :tests:test --tests Python*Tests
 ```

-## Python 3 AI Runtime
-This action runtime enables developers to create AI Services with OpenWhisk.
-It comes with preinstalled libraries useful for running Machine Learning and Deep Learning inferences.
-[Read more about this runtime here](./core/python36AiAction).

 ## Using additional python libraries

 If you need more libraries for your Python action,  you can include a virtualenv in the zip file of the action.